How to Mix Hi-hats (A Step-by-Step Guide)

 It's also important to keep in mind the dynamic range of the mix.

-The hi-hats should not clip or distort when played back at high volumes, so it's important to leave some headroom in the mix to accommodate for any sudden spikes in volume.
+The hi-hats should not clip or distort when played back at high volumes, so it's important to leave some headroom in the mix to accommodate any sudden spikes in volume.